-- Over-the-counter pain medicines, such as ibuprofen or naproxen, can relieve pain and swelling.
+- Over-the-counter pain medicines, such as ibuprofen, naproxen, or acetaminophen can relieve pain and swelling.

-- Various, typing pads, split keyboards, and wrist splints (braces) are designed to relieve wrist pain.
+- Various typing pads, split keyboards, and wrist splints (braces) are designed to relieve wrist pain.
 These may help symptoms.
-Try a few different kinds to see if any help.
+Try a few different kinds to see if any of them help.